XMaroRadoX/Automate-ibn-el-haytham/README.md

 ## Troubleshooting :interrobang:

-If you encounter any issues or have questions, feel free to reach out to and drop the issue We are here to help you have a smooth registration experience. :raised_hands:
+PS: There Is still work to be done and It is advised against using this tool If you encounter any issues or have questions, feel free to reach out to and drop the issue We are here to help you have a smooth registration experience. :raised_hands:

 ## Contributing :handshake: